 The Interventional segment's revenues in 2021 reflected a favorable comparison to 2020, which was significantly impacted by pandemic-related declines in our Surgery and Peripheral Intervention units.
 Fiscal year 2021 revenue growth in the Interventional segment was also driven by stronger market demand for the Surgery unit's infection prevention platform and the Peripheral Intervention unit's oncology products.
-Revenues in the Peripheral Intervention unit additionally benefited from sales attributable to its acquisition of Straub Medical AG, which occurred in the third quarter of fiscal year 2020.
-Fiscal year 2021 revenue growth in our Surgery and Peripheral Intervention units was unfavorably impacted by regional resurgences in COVID-19 infections and the emergence of the Delta variant.
+Revenues in the Peripheral Intervention unit additionally benefited from sales attributable to its fiscal year 2020 acquisition of Straub Medical AG.
+Fiscal year 2021 revenue growth in our Surgery and Peripheral Intervention units was unfavorably impacted by resurgences in COVID-19 infections.
 The Urology and Critical Care unit's growth in 2021 showed strong demand for acute urology products and the unit's targeted temperature management portfolio.